example42/psick/README.md

 Show the current version of deployed Pupept code on all  nodes:

     fab puppet.current_config

+Generate a new module based on the format of the ```skeleton``` directory.

+    fab puppet.module_generate

+### Docker tasks

+The control repo provides various ways to use, configure and work with Docker.

 Build the images for testing this control-repo on Docker using different OS.
 Note: image building is based on the data in ```hieradata/role/docker_multios_build.yaml```